Search all sites near me now

 Lakes

-Four lakes, Lake Ōpunake, Lake Rātāpiko, Lake Mangamahoe and Lake Rotorangi artificial lakes used as water storage for hydro-generation.
-Lake Rotorangi is the largest of these.
+Four lakes - Lake Ōpunake, Lake Rātāpiko, Lake Mangamāhoe, and Lake Rotorangi - are artificial and primarily used for water storage to support hydroelectric generation.
+Lake Rotorangi is the largest of these, and water quality is monitored here four times a year.